-Q1: If my company does not belong in Malaysia, can my company appoint an agent in Malaysia to supply and export my products on my behalf?

-A1: Yes, as a company that does not belong in Malaysia you can appoint an agent in Malaysia, to supply and export goods on your behalf.
+- Q1: If my company does not belong in Malaysia, can my company appoint an agent in Malaysia to supply and export my products on my behalf? - A1: Yes, as a company that does not belong in Malaysia you can appoint an agent in Malaysia, to supply and export goods on your behalf.
 If the goods are supplied by the agent on your behalf and the value of total supply exceeds the prescribed threshold, the supply shall be deemed to be made by your agent.
 Therefore, your agent is liable to account for GST on the supplies that he made on your behalf and he also can zero rate the goods when he exports them.
-The deemed supply that your agent made must not include any supply that he made in his own name.

-- Q2: As an agent who act for a non-taxable overseas principal, do I have to declare exportation of goods on behalf of my overseas principal under my own name? - A2: Yes, because such exportation is deemed to be your own export. - Q3: What is the treatment for goods temporarily exported for repair and subsequently re-imported? - A3: Goods exported temporarily for repair and subsequently re-imported will be given relief under the Goods and Services Tax (Relief) Order 20XX.
-However, any replacement of parts and components added are subject to GST at the time of importation. - Q4: My local customer ordered some goods from me but he requested me to send the said goods to his overseas customer.
-Do I have to charge GST when I invoice my local customer? - A4: If you export the goods yourself in your own name, you can zero rate that supply even though you bill your local customer.
-However you should maintain the necessary documents to enable your supply to be zero-rated. - I made a sale of goods to an overseas client.
+The deemed supply that your agent made must not include any supply that he made in his own name. - Q2: As an agent who act for a non-taxable overseas principal, do I have to declare exportation of goods on behalf of my overseas principal under my own name? - A2: Yes, because such exportation is deemed to be your own export. - Q3 I made a sale of goods to an overseas client.
 Upon his request, the goods were delivered to a local forwarding agent, who arranges them to be exported to my overseas client.
-Do I have to charge GST to my overseas client? - A5: No GST is charged to your overseas client, if the export is done in your own name since the supply of goods can be zero-rated by you.
-However, you have to keep the proof of export such as export declaration form, bills of lading/airway bills, packing lists/delivery notes and other documents related to the export. - Q6: My local customer claimed that the goods he has purchased from me will be exported and requested me to zero-rate the goods.
-Can I zero-rate my supply to him? - A6: No, you have to charge the GST since the supply is a local supply.
-Your customer can zero-rate the goods when he exports such goods.

-Q7: If I am a toll manufacturer under Approved Toll Manufacturer Scheme (ATMS), what is the GST treatment on treated or processed goods that I export to my overseas principal?

-A7: Since the goods belongs to your overseas principal there is no supply made by you.
+Do I have to charge GST to my overseas client?

+- A3: No GST is charged to your overseas client, if the export is done in your own name as the supply of goods is a zero-rated supply.
+However, you have to keep the proof of export such as export declaration form, bills of lading/airway bills, packing lists/delivery notes and other documents related to the export. - Q4: My local customer claimed that the goods he has purchased from me will be exported and requested me to zero-rate the goods.
+Can I zero-rate my supply to him? - A4: No, you have to charge the GST since the supply is a local supply.
+Your customer can zero-rate the goods when he exports such goods. - Q5: If I am a toll manufacturer under Approved Toll Manufacturer Scheme (ATMS), what is the GST treatment on treated or processed goods that I export to my overseas principal? - A5: Since the goods belongs to your overseas principal there is no supply made by you.
 However, you have acted as an agent on behalf of your overseas principal.
-Thus, you are deemed to have made the supply and entitled to zero-rate such supply that you export.

-Q8: Is GST imposed on raw materials and components used in the manufacture of goods that are meant for export?

-A8: Yes, GST is chargeable on raw materials and components acquired by you from any GST-registered suppliers.
+Thus, you are deemed to have made the supply and entitled to zero-rate such supply that you export. - Q6: Is GST imposed on raw materials and components used in the manufacture of goods that are meant for export? - A6: Yes, GST is chargeable on raw materials and components acquired by you from any GST-registered suppliers.
 If you choose to import the raw materials and components, GST is payable at the time of importation.
 However, if you are a GST registered person, you are able to claim all input tax incurred by you for making taxable supply.
-The goods subsequently exported by you will be zero-rated.
+The goods subsequently exported by you will be zerorated.

-Q9: What is the GST implication on machinery that I leased out to an overseas company?
+Q7: What is the GST implication on machinery that I leased out to an overseas company?